the2dl/alerting-detection-strategy-framework/Examples/kerberoasting_abuse.md

 * Users explicitly performing SPN enumeration as part of SQL jobs
 * Automated internal red-team testing

-Most false positives can be tracked back to DBA's running scritps that enumerate SPN's and red team activity.
+Most false positives can be tracked back to DBA's running scripts that enumerate SPN's and red team activity.

 # Validation
 Validation can occur by utilize Rubeus.exe to enumerate SPN's and harvest weak RC4 hashes.